romainbilly/Dynamic-MFA-Al-in-Passenger-Cars/LogFileTest.md

 15100.0 of 15100 values for parameter Segments were assigned.

+A total of 755 values was read from file for parameter Carbon_Footprint_Primary.

+755.0 of 755 values for parameter Carbon_Footprint_Primary were assigned.

+A total of 755 values was read from file for parameter Carbon_Footprint_Secondary.

+755.0 of 755 values for parameter Carbon_Footprint_Secondary were assigned.

 ### 4 - Define MFA system

 ### 5 - Building and solving the MFA model